RobertEJohnson/serverSideCalulator/INSTRUCTIONS.md

 ## Stretch Goals

-- Convert the interface to look and behave like a calculator as shown below.
+x Convert the interface to look and behave like a calculator as shown below.

   *Interfaces that mirror real world objects are often more intuitive and self-explanatory for users.*